Episode 14 – Summer Flowers

 Tag made another barfing motion.

-Jaak punched Tag playfully on the arm and Tag poked Jaak back – both of them dissolving into fits of giggles.
+Jaak punched Tag playfully on the arm.
+Tag poked him back — both dissolving into fits of giggles.

-The very last of the spring snow had well and truly melted and only very sparse patches in shaded areas remained.
+The last of the spring snow had melted, and only sparse patches now remained in shaded areas.

-Altai and Jaak were in town and had stocked up their larder of food supplies.
-Altai had spent some time discussing with the hardware store owner, the pros and cons of the various options for 12 volt fridges suitable for his ‘coldies’.
-He came out armed with various brochures and catalogues to take home, intending to pore over them at length, comparing the specifications, energy ratings and relative benefits of each.
-Altai was not one to make snap decisions over such a significant purchase.
-When Jaak had suggested that he ‘just pick one’… he had chuffed loudly…
+Altai and Jaak were in town stocking up their larder.
+Altai had spent some time discussing with the hardware store owner the pros and cons of the various 12-volt fridge options.
+With summer arriving, he needed to ensure his coldies stayed cold.
+He emerged armed with brochures and catalogues, intending to pore over them at length — comparing specifications, energy ratings, and the relative benefits of each.
+Altai was not one to make snap decisions over a purchase of this magnitude.
+When Jaak had suggested he — just pick one — he had chuffed loudly…

 Altai: If I am going to spend my hard earned money on an item of technological coldification, you’re darned right I’m going to be picky!

-The pickup rumbled its way along the valley’s roads twisting its way around and over the hills back towards their cabin.
+The pickup rumbled along the valley roads, twisting around and over the hills toward their cabin.

-Jaak: Dad – school finishes in a couple of weeks, do you think I could invite my friend, from Aoraki to come and stay for a bit during the summer holidays?
+Jaak: Dad — school finishes in a couple of weeks.
+Do you think I could invite my friend from Aoraki to stay for part of the summer holidays?

-Altai was lost deep in thought thinking about ‘coldification’ specifications.
+Altai was lost deep in thought, contemplating coldification specifications.

-Altai: Oh – A friend from Aoraki?
-Sure – I guess he will fly up then – its a long haul by road – there will still be snow on the high mountain passes.
+Altai: Hmm?
+A friend from Aoraki?
+Sure — I guess he will fly up.
+It’s a long haul by road, and there will still be snow on the high mountain passes.

 Jaak: Thanks Dad!
 I will message him when we get home.

-Jaak kinda forgot to mention to his Dad that his friend was Dieter, and that his friend was a hunde.
+Jaak rather forgot to mention to his dad that his friend was Dieter — and that his friend was a hunde.

 3 thoughts on “Episode 14 – Summer Flowers